Cedrela fissilis

 Cedrela fissilis is a species of tree in the family Meliaceae.
 It is native to Central and South America, where it is distributed from Costa Rica to Argentina.
 Its common names include Argentine cedar, cedro batata, cedro blanco, "Acaju-catinga" (its Global Trees entry) and cedro colorado.

 Once a common lowland forest tree, this species has been overexploited for timber and is now considered to be endangered.
 A few populations are stable, but many have been reduced, fragmented, and extirpated.
 The wood is often sold in batches with Cuban cedar (Cedrela odorata).

+Taxonomy

+Original Description

+Cedrela fissilis was first described by José Mariano da Conceição Vellozo in Florae Fluminensis (1829).
+The original protologue reads (translated):